genotoul-bioinfo/dgenies/src/dgenies/md/INSTALL.md

 - Windows:
   - `tools.yaml` file of the installation folder

-To change this file, please copy it into `tools.yaml.local` (at the same location) to avoid to erase the file on upgrades.
+To change this file, please copy it into `tools.yaml.local` (at the same location) to avoid erasing the file on upgrades.

 Note: you can also edit the `tools.yaml` file of the D-Genies repository, which will be installed then (if you customize the installation).
 Edit it without renaming it.